gartavanis/IDEAS-watersheds/README.md

 **Note:** *: the Docker image might take a while to download, so make sure you do these steps ahead of the workshop.*

   1. Go to [Docker](https://www.docker.com/products/docker-desktop/) and download Docker Desktop.
 Make sure you download the correct version based on your computer’s operating system and architecture.
 Follow the instructions to install Docker Desktop. ![alt text](https://github.com/gartavanis/IDEAS-watersheds/blob/main/Docker.png)
-  2. Start Docker Desktop.
+  2. Launch Docker Desktop.
 The application should be running while you do the next steps.
 (You might need to create a Docker account and sign in if you don’t already have one.)
   3. Start a new terminal session to type the commands in steps 4 and 5:
   4. Pull the parflow/subsettools image from DockerHub.
 Choose the correct version based on your computer’s architecture:
 - For the x86_64/amd64 architecture: